kayserii/GettingAndCleaningDataProject/CodeBook.md

 Subjects are measured when they are performing 6 different activities.
 Activity id's and names are stored in "activity_labels.txt"

 Accelorometer makes 561 different measurements.
+Name of these measurerements are stored in "features.txt".

+Measurements of accelometers are stored in "y_train.txt" and "y_test.txt" files.
+There are 561 columns in these files.
+Each column in these files correspond to one of 561 features.
+Each row is unique measurement.

 #download file to working directory